Home » Loaves & Quick Breads » Moist Carrot Cake Loaf

 The famous carrot cake is a dessert that you either love or hate, or at least that’s the way it seems from everyone I know.
 There doesn’t seem to be any arguments about the cream cheese icing though?!
 But how about a moist carrot cake loaf?
 It’s a little denser and everything that you love in a carrot cake but in a simple loaf recipe.
 Perhaps, I can even persuade the carrot cake haters, to love a loaf like this?

 This carrot cake loaf is moist with plump golden raisins and has a nutty crunch from the pecans scattered throughout.
-Cinnamon and ginger enhance the flavours and the carrots give an earthiness and sweetness to the loaf naturally.
+Spices like cinnamon and ginger enhance the flavours and the carrots give an earthiness and sweetness to the loaf naturally.
 I still use sugar in the recipe; a combination of white and brown, again for that richness.
 This recipe is fairly simple and quick to prepare.
-The most effort comes from grating those carrots (or perhaps your patience in waiting for the loaf to cool to slather the top in cream cheese icing?!).
+The most effort comes from grating those carrots (or perhaps your patience in waiting for the loaf to cool to slather the top in cream cheese frosting?!).

 Ingredients